Services for Law Faculty: Electronic Resources

 An alphabetical list of databases and subject guides to electronic resources provide access to products licensed by the law school.
 For non-legal materials, the University library maintains a similar alphabetical list of databases at their website.
 Subject access to materials in non-law academic disciplines is best accomplished using BU library research guides.

-The University’s library catalog may be used to identify materials in the law library collection and at other campus libraries.
+The Law School's discovery tool may be used to identify materials in the law library collection and at other campus libraries.

-The University licenses over 45,000 electronic journals, many in PDF format.
-Approximately 4000 of these e-journals are law-related.
-Most e-journals may be accessed from any location using your BU login name and Kerberos password.
+The University licenses thousands of online journals, many in PDF format.
+Most e-journals may be accessed locally and remotely using your BU login name and Kerberos password.

 As a member of the Center for Computer-Assisted Legal Instruction, the library offers the complete CALI library of research exercises to complement classroom instruction.
 Please contact the reference desk for the faculty authorization code.